socadk/design-practice-repository/artifact-templates/DPR-CRCCard.md

 <!--
 ![CRC Card Notation Explained](./images/ZIO-CRCCardNotationExplained.png) -->

 Note that the template and the teaser questions deviate from the original CRC format a bit (applying our method engineering rule "do not follow templates blindly, but adopt them to your needs").
-In the responsibility cell, functions, (externally visible) data and qualities are mentioned; in the collaborations cell, both inbound and outbound dependencies can be listed.
-There is an extra cell asking for previous experiences and realizations with the candidate component (in support of the decision making use case of CRC cards).
+In the Responsibilities cell, functions, (externally visible) data and qualities are mentioned; in the Collaborations cell, both inbound and outbound dependencies can be listed.
+Note that there is an extra cell asking for previous experiences and realizations with the candidate component (in support of the decision making use case of CRC cards).

 ### Example(s)